RossAscends/STMP/README.md

 - `Sampler` sets the hyperparameter preset, which affects the response style.
 - `Instruct` sets the type of instruct sequences to use when crafting the API prompt.
 - `AutoAI` Toggle to determine whether the AI should respond to every user input, or only on command from the Host.
+- `System Prompt` defines what will be placed at the very top of the prompt.
+- `Author Note(D4)` defines what will be inserted as a system message at Depth 4 in the prompt.
-- `Final Instruction` textbox sets what to send as a system message at Depth 1 in the prompt.
+- `Final Instruction(D1, "JB")` defines what to send as a system message at Depth 1 in the prompt.
+Not needed for TC APIs, but useful as a 'JB prompt' for CC APIs.

 ### Adding/Editing APIs